The Middle Way

 Studies of memory suggest that a specific memory is the memory of the last time the memory was accessed by the computer of the mind.
 That, in fact, the gold glow I witnessed was created by a creative mind run amok, and repeatedly reinforced every time the book was lent to me by the library of my mind.

-Know this — something glows for every child in the same way that Where The Wild Things Are glowed for me.
-I submit that, within the glow, the seeds of mindfulness can be found.
+Know this : Something glows for every child in the same way that Where The Wild Things Are glowed for me.
+Within the glow, the seeds of mindfulness are found.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.